ash0080/gun.doc.cn/Svelte.md

 ```

 ## Tutorial
-Before we begin this tutorial you should be familiar with Svelte and its APIs, as we will only focus on the data binding to GUN.

 In this tutorial we will build a very basic todo application.

+Before we begin you should be familiar with Svelte and its APIs, as we will only focus on the data binding to GUN.

 ### Step 1 - Set up GUN